LXJ010/Co-MixPL/README.md

 ## Citing Co-MixPL

-If you find Co-MixPL useful in your research, please consider citing:
+If you find our work helpful for your research, please consider citing:

 ```bibtex
 @article{long2026co,